Built for service firms whose founders are making their first 1–5 remote hires.Inspect the brief

 Build an evidence path

 Use the same structured interview topics for every finalist, a short work sample based on a realistic job moment, independent interviewer notes, schedule and compensation reconfirmation, and references where appropriate.
-Separate observed behavior, self-reported history, interpretation, and open questions so confidence is not mistaken for evidence.
+Separate observed behavior, candidate history, interpretation, and open questions so confidence is not mistaken for evidence.

 05